PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

 level both within OpenSubdiv and externally.
 By aggregating the options and passing them around as a group, it allows us to extend the set easily in future without the need to rewire a lot of interfaces to accommodate the new choice.
-Clients can enables new choices at the highest level and be assured that they will propagate to the lowest level where they are relevant.
+Clients can enable new choices at the highest level and be assured that they will propagate to the lowest level where they are relevant.

 Unlike other "options" structs used elsewhere to specify variations of a